 Struggling to write a CV when you have no work experience?
 Here's what you need to know.

 The job search can feel like an uphill battle when you don't yet have work experience.
 How are you supposed to write a CV when you don't have anything to write about?
-Well, you shouldn't let that stop you.
+Well, you shouldn't let that stop you from landing an entry level position at your first job.
 The candidate with the most experience isn't always the candidate who gets the job.
 Recruiters are looking for more than just experience, so it's important to use your CV to showcase who you are and why you are a great fit for their client.
 If you're looking for answers about how to write a CV with no experience, here are seven things you need to know.

 Tailor your CV to the job